The information provided below is pertinent only to Arizona school districts unless otherwise noted.

 A: The list of food commodity processors was not compiled using procurement procedures; therefore, a district would still need to follow appropriate procurement procedures if the cost of processing was expected to exceed State procurement thresholds.

-Q: In writing a 21st Century grant proposal, a district must identify specific service providers that will be used during the grant.
-If payment to a specific provider identified will exceed the procurement limits, does the district need to follow state procurement guidelines?
+Q: In writing a 21st Century grant proposal, (or other grant), a district must identify specific service providers that will be used during the grant.
+If payment to a specific provider identified will exceed the procurement quote or bid limits, does the district need to follow state procurement guidelines?

 A: Prior to applying for the grant, the district should estimate the total payments to be made to the service provider.
-If the payments will exceed the procurement thresholds, the district should issue bids or RFPs, or seek the required quotations, prior to applying for the grant.
+If the payments will exceed the procurement quote or bid thresholds, the district should issue bids or RFPs, or seek the required quotations, prior to applying for the grant.
 The procurement specifications should include that the award of the service contract is contingent upon award of the grant.
-The selected vendors should then be listed in the grant proposal.
+The selected vendors could then be listed in the grant proposal.

 Q: How do we respond to a vendor or outside organization requesting our tax exempt status determination?

 A: According to IRS Code Section 170(b) and 170(c), a governmental unit [as described in 170(c)(1)] is classified as a charitable organization.
-However, no determination letter is needed from the IRS since you are a governmental entity.
+However, no determination letter is needed from the IRS since the district is a governmental entity (political subdivision).

 Q: Can a District or Charter School grant a preference to local bidders in order to help increase business within the community?